spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ## Define Arguments

-CanvOS requires arguments, such as image tag, registry, repository, and OS distribution.
+CanvOS requires arguments such as image tag, registry, repository, and OS distribution.
 The arguments are defined in the  **.arg** file.
 In this step, you will create the  **.arg** file and define all the required arguments.

 Issue the command below to assign an image tag value for the provider images.
 This guide uses the default value `demo` as an example.
 However, you can assign any lowercase and alphanumeric string to the `CUSTOM_TAG` variable.